Array Of Characters In C

 myString[5] = '\0'; // Null terminate the string

-• Beware of Buffer Overflows: Buffer overflows occur when you write beyond the allocated memory of the character array.
+Failing to do so can lead to unpredictable behavior and security vulnerabilities.
 This can overwrite adjacent memory locations, leading to crashes or security exploits.
 To prevent buffer overflows, always check the size of the input before copying it into the array.
-Use functions like strncpy instead of strcpy, and specify the maximum number of characters to copy.
+Here's the thing — the null terminator is the signal to the system that the string has ended. * Beware of Buffer Overflows: Buffer overflows occur when you write beyond the allocated memory of the character array.
+On top of that, use functions like strncpy instead of strcpy, and specify the maximum number of characters to copy.
 Alternatively, use dynamically allocated memory and resize the array as needed.
-For example:

 char destination[10];